 Chargebacks are often used for illegitimate reasons.
 For example:

 - Contacting the bank seems like an easy alternative.
 Few people relish the idea of dealing with a business’s customer service department.
 If filing a chargeback seems like a quicker and easier option, it might be tempting to try it out.
 In reality though, merchants will typically want to retain your business and loyalty by doing all they can to resolve the issue quickly and to your satisfaction.

 - Buyer’s remorse sets in.
-This occurs when the consumer regrets making a purchase, returns the merchandise or cancels the service.
+This occurs when the consumer regrets making a purchase, but doesn't want to return the merchandise or cancel the service.
 If you keep the merchandise and get a refund, that is actually shoplifting.

 - A family member bought something without your knowledge.
 Even if you didn’t know about the purchase, the shopper did consent to the transaction.
 Therefore, you shouldn’t call the bank and say it was unauthorized.

 - You’re confused about the different refund options and their outcomes.
 Some illegitimate chargebacks are actually just a result of a misunderstanding.
 The only way the bank can refund your money is to initiate a chargeback.
 They can’t cancel your magazine subscription or tell you the exact product you purchased.
 If you have questions or want your money back, call the merchant.